Benjamin H. Warder: Retirement

 After Warder retired from business in 1886, he moved his family to Washington, D.C., and built a house at 1515 K Street NW.
 Boston architect Henry Hobson Richardson is credited with the design, but died four months into the project.
 Richardson's successor firm, Shepley, Rutan and Coolidge, completed the house in 1888.

 Upon moving to Washington, Warder entered real estate development.
 He purchased the late Asa Whitney's country estate of Whitney Close from the heirs of Catherine M. Whitney on June 4, 1886, for the sum of $60,024.
 He subdivided the 43-acre tract into building lots for a new development named Whitney Close.
 This was followed by the subdivision and development of other "country" properties in the area.
 These subdivisions: including Whitney Close, Schuetzen Park, and Bellevue, were organized into a single neighborhood known as Park View in 1908.
 Park View's Warder Street commemorates Warder's role as real estate developer.

 As a memorial to his parents, Warder commissioned Shepley, Rutan and Coolidge to design a new public library for Springfield, Ohio.
 Warder Public Library was begun in 1887 and completed in 1890.

 Warder commissioned a speculative office building, designed by architect Nicholas T. Haller and constructed at 9th & F Street NW, Washington, DC (1892).

-Benjamin H. Warder died in Cairo on January 13, 1894, while on a trip to Egypt.
-His body was returned to the United States, where he was buried in Rock Creek Cemetery in a bronze sarcophagus weighing 3,500 lbs, cast by the Gorham Manufacturing Company of Elmwood, Rhode Island.
-It was designed by Philip Martiny, in collaboration with architects Shepley, Rutan, and Coolidge.

-Family
+Personal life

 Warder married Ellen Nancy Ormsby and they had three daughters: